writethedocs/www/docs/index.rst

 people to have great experiences with software.

-Our conferences create a time and a place for the global community of *documentarians* to share information, discuss ideas, and work together to improve the **art and science of documentation**.
+Our conferences create a time and a place for the global community of :doc:`documentarians` to share information, discuss ideas, and work together to improve the **art and science of documentation**.

 --------------